gauditech/gaudi-docs/docs/core-concepts/data-modeling.md

 ---
 sidebar_position: 1
-slug: /core-concepts/models
+slug: /core-concepts/data-modeling
 ---

-# Models
+# Data modeling

 Gaudi provides a powerful data modeling language.
 You can describe your data structure and relationships using intuitive, human-readable and database agnostic language.

-## Model
+## Models

-Model is a named group of properties which typically corresponds to a database table.
+Model is a named group of properties which corresponds to a database table.

 ```
 model User {